georgian-io/genai-bootcamp/README.md

 * Robustness and Mitigating Bias - Angeline Yasodhara (Georgian)
 * PrivateGPT - Michael Young and Kory Fong (PrivateAI)

+## Access
+To be able to run the notebooks here, you'll need access to API keys for all these services.
+Fear not!
+We've provided you with all the API keys you need!
+Just download the files we've sent to you and place them in the root of this directory.

 # Installation